Binary Iterative Hard Thresholding Converges with Optimal Number of Measurements for 1-Bit Compressed Sensing: Introduction

 \subsection{Other Related Works}

 A generalization of 1bCS is the noisy version of the problem, where the binary observations $y_i \in \{+1, -1\}$ are random (noisy): i.e., $y_i=1$ with probability $f(\langle \fl{a}_i, \fl{x} \rangle), i =1, \dots, m$, where $f$ is a potentially nonlinear function, such as the sigmoid function.
-Recovery guarantee for such models were studied in \cite{DBLP:journals/tit/PlanV13}.
-Another model of observational noise can appear before the quantization, i.e., $y_i = \Sgn(\langle \fl{a}_i, \fl{x} \rangle+\eta_i), i=1, \dots, m,$ where $\eta_i$ is random noise.
-As observed in \cite{plan2016generalized,friedlander2021nbiht}, the noiseless setting (the one we consider) is actually more difficult to handle, because the randomness of noise allows for a maximum likelihood analysis.
-Indeed, having some control-over $\eta_i$s (or just assuming them to be i.i.d.
+Recovery guarantees for such models were studied in \cite{DBLP:journals/tit/PlanV13}.
+In another model, observational noise can appear before the quantization, i.e., $y_i = \Sgn(\langle \fl{a}_i, \fl{x} \rangle+\xii), i=1, \dots, m,$ where $\xii$ is random noise.
+As observed in \cite{plan2016generalized,friedlander2021nbiht}, the noiseless setting (also considered in this work) is actually more difficult to handle because the randomness of noise allows for a maximum likelihood analysis.
+Indeed, having some control-over $\xii$s (or just assuming them to be i.i.d.
 Gaussian), helps estimate the norm of $\Vec{x}$~\cite{knudson2016one}, which is otherwise impossible with just sign measurements, as in our model (this is called introducing {\em dither}, a well-known paradigm in signal processing).
-In a related line of work, one bit measurements are taken by adaptively varying the threshold (in our case the threshold is 0 all the time), which can lead to much improved error-rate, for example see~\cite{baraniuk2017exponential} and \cite{saab2018quantization}, the later being on application of sigma-delta quantization methods.
+In a related line of work, \onebit measurements are taken by adaptively varying the threshold (in our case the threshold is always 0), which can significantly reduce the error-rate, for example see~\cite{baraniuk2017exponential} and \cite{saab2018quantization}, the latter being an application of sigma-delta quantization methods.

-Yet another line of works in 1bCS literature takes a more combinatorial avenue and looks at the support recovery problem and constructions of structured measurement matrices.
+Yet another line of work in 1bCS literature takes a more combinatorial avenue and looks at the support recovery problem and constructions of structured measurement matrices.
 Instances of these works are \cite{GNJN13,ABK17,flodin2019superset,mazumdar2021support}.
-However, the nature of these works are quite different from ours.
+However, the nature of these works is quite different from ours.